-Between the increase of cyber security breaches, the rise in natural disasters, and the current public health threat with COVID-19, it’s more important than ever for businesses to create and implement business continuity plans that mitigate the impact of disasters and enable core business functions to continue.
+Between the increase of cyber security breaches and the rise in natural disasters, it’s more important than ever for businesses to create and implement business continuity plans that mitigate the impact of disasters and enable core business functions to continue.

 What is a business continuity plan?